 Wastewater Collection System vs. Storm Drain System

 The storm drain system and the wastewater system are two different sets of pipes.
 The storm drains are the drains you see in the street gutters or are the pipes going into creeks or the ocean.
 These pipes are only for rain water.
-They are never used for sewage.
-Sewage goes into a different set of pipes called the Sanitary Sewer System (Wastewater Collection System).
-These pipes go to the sewage (wastewater) treatment plant where the sewage is processed.
-Only sewer water, not storm water, goes to the wastewater treatment plant for treatment.
+They are never used for wastewater.
+Wastewater goes into a different set of pipes called the Wastewater Collection System.
+These pipes go to the wastewater treatment plant where the wastewater is processed.
+Only wastewater, not storm water, goes to the wastewater treatment plant for treatment.

 In fact, if water from storms gets into the sewer pipes it causes problems such as sewage overflows.
 This is why it is illegal to hook-up roof or yard drains to sewer pipes.
 The City’s Smoke Testing Program is designed to help identify and remove these types of connections.
 Rain water can also enter the sewer through pipe joints and spaces, also causing sewage to overflow through manholes.
 The Sewer Lateral Inspection Program requires property owners to repair or replace damaged private sewer lines to prevent overflows.

 Water or Sewer Emergencies (805) 564-5413 (M-Th, alt Fri 7:00 am - 3:00 pm) (805) 963-4286 (After Hours Emergencies) Bradley Rahrer Wastewater Collection System Superintendent BRahrer@SantaBarbaraCA.gov (805) 568-1080

 Esteban Zambrano Wastewater Collection System Supervisor EZambrano@SantaBarbaraCA.gov (805) 568-1026